The Best Booster Car Seat 2022

-Last Updated: After researching and reviewing 51 different booster car seats, we pick the Graco Nautilus 80 Elite ( . $170 on Amazon) as the Best Booster Car Seat 2018.
+Last Updated: After researching and reviewing 51 different booster car seats, we pick the .
+Graco Nautilus Snuglock 3-in-1 Harness Booster () as the Best Booster Car Seat 2022.

-Scroll down for our picks for Best Budget-Friendly Booster Car Seat and Best Booster Seat for Urban Parents.
+Scroll down for our picks for Best Budget-Friendly Booster Car Seat, Best Booster Seat for Urban Parents, Best Belt-Positioning Booster, and Best Backless Booster.

 New to booster car seat shopping?
 Read our 7 Things No One Tells You About Buying an booster car seat.

-The Graco Nautilus 80 Elite works to 80 lbs. with the harness and 100 lbs. as a booster plus it can be used as a backless booster.
+The Graco Nautilus works to 65 lbs. with the harness and 120 lbs. as a booster plus it can be used as a backless booster.
 The seat has enhanced side impact protection, an adjustable headrest and belt lock-offs, making it one of the most popular seats in this category.

 (Scroll down for a detailed review of this seat).

-Graco makes the best-selling harnessed booster seat on the market and it’s easy to see why—the Graco’s Nautilus 80 Elite works with a five-point harness to 80 lbs. and then converts to a high back booster (120 lbs.) and even a backless booster for older kids (a feature the Britax Frontier does not have).
-Here’s what the seat looks like as a harness booster, then a booster seat and finally a backless booster:
+Graco makes the best-selling harnessed booster seat on the market and it’s easy to see why—the Graco’s Nautilus works with a five-point harness to 65 lbs. and then converts to a high back booster (100 lbs.) and even a backless booster (120 lbs.) for older kids (some boosters lack that last feature).
+Here’s what the seat looks like in backless booster mode:

-The Nautilus’ other features include over molded armrests (with side storage), three-position recline and decent padding.
+The Nautilus’ other features include over molded armrests (with side storage), four-position recline and decent padding.
 The seat is lined with EPS foam.
-Here’s a look at the adjustable headrest:

 So what is the Nautilus Elite’s biggest selling point?
-Price: the basic Nautilus is 30% less than the Britax Frontier (see Also Great below) . . . and that’s nothing to sneeze at.
+The Nautilus Snuglock is competitively priced.
 As for reader feedback, the Graco Nautilus earns positive marks from readers for its overall ease of use.
-The IIHS ranks the Nautilus as a Best Bet when used in highback mode; the Britax Frontier earns the same rating.
+The IIHS ranks the Nautilus as a Best Bet when used in highback mode.

 Flaws but not deal breakers

-The Graco Nautilus 80 Elite isn’t perfect.
-Some readers tell us it is too snug to fit larger kids.
-In those cases, the roomier Britax Frontier Clicktight might be a better bet.
-The Nautilus 80 Elite also must be assembled, which includes several steps such as “Pull elastic loop on the seat pad through the vehicle belt guide on side of seat and attach to hook as shown.
+The Nautilus also must be assembled, which includes several steps such as “Pull elastic loop on the seat pad through the vehicle belt guide on side of seat and attach to hook as shown.
 Repeat on other side.”
 Compare that to Britax where the seat basically comes out of the box ready to use.

-We’re not saying the Nautilus 80 Elite is as fun to assemble as IKEA furniture, but we noted more than a few readers who said assembling Graco boosters had them swearing like a pirate.
+We’re not saying the Nautilus is as fun to assemble as IKEA furniture, but we noted more than a few readers said assembling Graco boosters had them swearing like a pirate.
 So just a heads up.

 Who else likes it